 What are different lengths of shotgun mics used for?

-The length of the shotgun microphone plays an important role in determining the situations where you use your microphone.
+The length of the shotgun microphone plays an important role in determining the situations where you use it.

 Short shotgun mics are widely used and commonly mounted on cameras.
 They are durable and portable thanks to the small size.
 Although owning short shotgun, it is still more directional and precise than lavalier microphones.
-The shotgun microphone range is 4 feet.
+Its range is 4 feet.
 But for better audio, you can put it 2 feet away from the subject.

 Medium shotgun microphone has more directional pickup pattern and reject more off-axis sound than the short one.
 In most cases, it requires XLR input and external power, known as XLR shotgun mic.
 In general, it works well in the range of six feet and gets best sound at around three.

-If you are booming and recording voices for TV and film, a medium shotgun microphone is the safest bet.
-They’re extremely directional but still simple to use and provide you some flexibility in placement.
+If you are booming and recording voices for TV and film, it can be the safest bet because it is extremely directional but still simple to use and provide you some flexibility in placement.

 Long shotgun microphones have a very tight pickup pattern.
-Because of it, a boom operator is needed to point the microphone at the subject since changes in the microphone angle can be highly evident with a drop off in audio if not paid attention to.
+Because of it, a boom operator is needed to point it at the subject since changes in the angle can be highly evident with a drop off in audio.

-Though it is common for you to keep your microphone as close to the target as possible, a long shotgun microphone can be used from a distance of roughly nine feet if there isn't too much noise outside.
+Though it is common for you to keep your microphone as close to the target as possible, it can be used from a distance of roughly nine feet if there isn't too much noise outside.

-Long shotgun mic is the best shotgun microphone for outdoors shooting since they have the tightest pattern and the longest range.
+Long shotgun mic is the best shotgun microphone for outdoors since it has the tightest pattern and the longest range.

 Pros and cons of using shotgun mic